bravetechnologycoop/BraveSensor/server/README.md

    1. update the `production` branch: `git checkout production && git merge main && git push origin production`

-## 2. Database changes
+## 2. Update the Staging database

 If your changes involve changes to the database schema, you'll need to run your database migration script on the appropriate database for your environment.
 See the [Database Migration section](#adding-a-new-database-migration-script).

-**If the database changes are breaking, think carefully about how to do this.
-It may be preferable to briefly shut down the server rather than risk undefined behavior from changing the database schema before changing the code that's running**

-## 3. Environment Variable changes
+## 3. Update the Staging secrets

 We deploy BraveSensor onto a [Kubernetes](https://kubernetes.io/docs/home/) cluster as our production environment.
 On the cluster, environment variables are handled within `secret` resources.
 You can access the list of secrets on the cluster by running the command:

 `kubectl get secrets`

+To view the currently deployed value of an enviornment variable:

+`kubectl exec deploy/production-sensor-server -- printenv | grep <environment-variable-name>`

 ### Creating a secret from a .env file

-To create a secret from a .env file, run the following command:
+To create a secret from a .env file, first delete the old secret (don't worry, this won't affect the currently deployed version):

+`kubectl delete secret <your-secret-name>`

+then create it from the correct `.env` file (for example, on the Sensors Admin server, `~/.env.staging` is the file to use for the Staging secret)

 `kubectl create secret generic <your-secret-name> --from-env-file=<path-to-env-file>`

-### Altering a secret values after it's been created

-If there are any changes to environment variables values, the corresponding Kubernetes secret objects must be changed too.

-To update a Kubernetes secret use the command:
-`kubectl edit secret <name-of-your-secret>`

-The values displayed will be encoded in base64, and new or altered values must also be entered in this encoding.
-To encode a string, use a command like the following one:

-`echo 'mySecretValue' | encode base64`

-A easier option is to delete the secret and re-create a new secret from scratch using the method described above for [creating a sensor from an env file](#creating-a-secret-from-a-.env-file).
-This is safe to do and will not affect running pods.

-### Altering a secret's schema

-If there are changes to the schema of the environment variables (like the addition or deletion of a key) this change must be reflected in the env variables section of `BraveSensor/server/sensor-helm-chart/templates/sensor-deployment.yaml`, in addition to changing the Kubernetes secret as described above.

 ## 4. Deploy changes to the Kubernetes Cluster

 We use [helm](https://helm.sh/docs/) to manage our deployments.
 Helm allows us to deploy different instances of the application corresponding to dev, staging, and production environments as different 'releases'.
 Before updating production, we run smoke tests to verify that there's nothing obviously wrong with a release candidate.

-### Smoke testing
+### Deploy and run the smoke tests on Staging

 1. Run `ssh brave@sensors-admin.brave.coop`

 1. cd into the `~/BraveSensor/server` directory and run `git checkout production && git pull origin production` to get the latest version of the helm chart

-1. Run the command `helm upgrade staging --set secretName=sensor-dev --set image.tag=<your new container tag> sensor-helm-chart` to deploy the latest version to staging
+1. Run the command `helm upgrade staging --set secretName=sensor-staging --set image.tag=<your new container tag> ~/BraveSensor/server/sensor-helm-chart` to deploy the latest version to staging

 1. Run the smoke test script as described [below](#running-smoke-tests-on-the-kubernetes-cluster)

 1. Verify that the deployment shows the expected behavior before proceeding

-### Updating production
+### Update production

+1. If you determined that the database changes require downtime:

+   1. Send a notification to all the responder phones informing them of the downtime

+   1. Take the production server offline `helm uninstall production`

+1. Update the production DB and secrets, as necessary

-1. Run the command `helm upgrade production sensor-helm-chart`
+1. Run the command `helm upgrade production ~/BraveSensor/server/sensor-helm-chart`

+1. If you determined that the database changes require downtime:

+   1. Send a notification to all the responder phones informing them that everything is back online

+1. Post a message to the `#sensor-aa-general` Slack channel letting everyone know that the deployment is finished and list the changes in this deployment from the `CHANGELOG`

 # Deploying to the staging or development environment

 1. Run `ssh brave@sensors-admin.brave.coop`

-1. cd into the `~/BraveSensor/server` directory

 #### To deploy to staging

-1. Run the command `helm upgrade staging --set secretName=sensor-staging --set image.tag=<image tag you want to deploy> sensor-helm-chart`
+1. Run the command `helm upgrade staging --set secretName=sensor-staging --set image.tag=<image tag you want to deploy> ~/BraveSensor/server/sensor-helm-chart`

 #### To deploy to development

-1. Run the command `helm upgrade dev --set secretName=sensor-dev --set image.tag=<image tag you want to deploy> sensor-helm-chart`
+1. Run the command `helm upgrade dev --set secretName=sensor-dev --set image.tag=<image tag you want to deploy> ~/BraveSensor/server/sensor-helm-chart`

 # Build and push a new container manually